-SLMD’s Dark Spot Fix blends 2% Hydroquinone, Salicylic Acid and Kojic Acid to help reduce the appearance of pigmentation, even out complexion, and keep pores clear and healthy.
+SLMD’s Dark Spot Fix blends Hydroquinone, Salicylic Acid and Kojic Acid to help reduce the appearance of dark spots, even out complexion, and keep pores clear and healthy.
 Keep your wisdom without having the spots to prove it!

 Wearing sunscreen (and reapplying sunscreen!) is so important.
 Dr Lee explains, when our skin is unprotected and exposed to the sun, it will begin to produce extra melanin in an effort to protect itself — this is why we tend to “tan”.
 But, the dark side to that (no pun intended!) is that this is also how areas of hyperpigmentation, brown spots/dark spots develop.
 Any existing dark marks will also darken if they are exposed to the sun.
 Furthermore, cumulative sun exposure can cause serious damage to the skin, leading to premature aging like dark spots, fine lines, and wrinkles, and skin cancer.

 Use a daytime moisturizer that contains a broad-spectrum SPF, like SLMD Daily Moisturizer with SPF 15, so you can kill two birds with one stone.
 It was formulated for acne-prone skin, but it’s safe for all skin types!
 If you are oily or want to be able to easily reapply sunscreen, a powdered SPF, like SLMD UV Bounce is a great option that will mattify your skin, and keep you protected from UV rays, infrared radiation, and blue light!